orbitdb-archive/benchmark-runner/README.md

   --no-browser              skip browser benchmarks
 ```

+##### Running Comparisons

+1. Create the baseline report output to use for comparison: `npx benchmarker -o report.json`
+2. Use the output baseline report with the baseline option: `npx benchmarker -i report.json`

-**benchmarks ran for comparison are best ran on their own machine or a machine with few other things happening in the background**
+***benchmarks ran for comparison are best ran on their own machine or a machine with few other things happening in the background***

 ## Contributing